Jim Halpert: Seasons 1–3

 Jim Halpert is first introduced in the pilot episode; he is adamant throughout the series about his job as a salesman at Dunder Mifflin Paper being a temporary one, stating: "Right now, this is just a job.
 If I advance any higher, this would be my career.
 And if this were my career, I'd have to throw myself in front of a train."
 This outlook is most apparent in the elaborate pranks that he plays on his workmates, primarily Dwight, as well as his sarcastic remarks, facial expressions to the film crew and his provoking comments during employee meetings.
 However, Jim succeeds professionally and is consistently one of the best salesmen.

 A major plot point throughout the series is Jim's relationship with Pam Beesly, who is engaged to Roy Anderson, a Dunder Mifflin warehouse worker.
 Throughout the first two seasons, incidents such as Pam falling asleep on Jim's shoulder in "Diversity Day" and drunkenly kissing him in "The Dundies" show a possibility of the feelings being mutual; however, Pam never acts on them and remains engaged to Roy.
 On one occasion, in "The Fight," his flirting goes a little too far, causing her to shut him down immediately when their co-workers take notice.
 Jim is startled by her abruptness, but she eventually forgives him.
-Feeling bored by his job and tortured by his situation with Pam, Jim investigates a transfer to Dunder Mifflin's branch in Stamford, Connecticut.
+Feeling bored with his job, tortured by his situation with Pam and guilty about a stack of complaints Dwight has lodged against him, Jim investigates a transfer to Dunder Mifflin's branch in Stamford, Connecticut.
 In the season-two finale, "Casino Night," Jim confesses his love for Pam in the office.
 Pam, whose wedding to Roy was planned out and just weeks away, clearly shows her anguish but gently turns him down.
 Jim tearfully walks away, but later kisses her in the office, closing the second season.
 In the season-three premiere "Gay Witch Hunt," it is revealed that Jim did transfer to Stamford, despite the fact that Pam has called off her wedding and he clearly still harbors intense feelings for her.

 Things begin to look up for Jim when he befriends salesperson Karen Filippelli in Stamford, and when the company board of directors decides to close the Scranton branch, Jim is named assistant regional manager of the newly created "Dunder Mifflin Northeast."
 However, the company's plans change, and the Stamford branch closes instead, with a few employees being offered a transfer to Scranton; Jim is offered to be the assistant regional manager at Scranton.
 Jim is at first unwilling to return to Scranton because of Pam but eventually decides to do so.
 Karen, who has grown fond of Jim and wishes to pursue a relationship with him, also transfers to Scranton.